awsdocs/amazon-redshift-developer-guide/doc_source/cm-c-wlm-dynamic-example.md

 # Dynamic WLM Example<a name="cm-c-wlm-dynamic-example"></a>

-Suppose your cluster WLM is configured with two queues, using the following dynamic properties\.
+Suppose that your cluster WLM is configured with two queues, using the following dynamic properties\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/dg/cm-c-wlm-dynamic-example.html)

-Now suppose your cluster has 200 GB of memory available for query processing\. \(This number is arbitrary and used for illustration only\.\) As the following equation shows, each slot is allocated 25 GB\.
+Now suppose that your cluster has 200 GB of memory available for query processing\. \(This number is arbitrary and used for illustration only\.\) As the following equation shows, each slot is allocated 25 GB\.

 ```
 (200 GB * 50% ) / 4 slots  = 25 GB